 In addition to his studio practice and his teaching, he is the Founder and Executive Director of Artaxis Organization, Inc, a 501(c)(3) nonprofit art organization that promotes the professional pursuits of artists in ceramics and sculpture.
-Artaxis.org hosts the work of over 450 contemporary artists and is one of the largest peer-reviewed collections of contemporary work in ceramics and sculpture online.
+Artaxis.org hosts the work of over 900 contemporary artists in over 50 countries worldwide and is one of the largest peer-reviewed collections of contemporary work in ceramics and sculpture online.
 Widely used as a resource by the general public, academia, and professional artists, Artaxis.org provides the opportunity to view a wide array of artwork relevant to the critical discourse in contemporary ceramics and sculpture.

 - University of Iowa, Iowa City, Iowa, United States